 - Complex symmetry: These are viruses with complex or uncertain symmetries.
 For example, smallpox virus has the most complex virion structure consisting of many different proteins and lipoproteins.
 Bacteriophages are the most complicated viruses in terms of structure as they contain icosahedral heads and helical tails.

-Most of the viral genomes are linear but some viral genomes are circular.
+Most viral genomes are linear but some viral genomes are circular.
 Viruses whose genomes consist of DNA follow the central dogma of molecular biology but RNA viruses are exceptions to this rule.
 Regardless of the genome structure, all viruses must synthesize messenger RNA (mRNA) which is then translated by the host cells’ translational machinery (ribosomes).

 Some viruses are naked (non-enveloped viruses are called naked), whereas others possess lipid-containing layers around the nucleocapsid called an envelope.